 Life Cycle Of Flea Beetles

 In the winter, flea beetles overwinter in their adult form.
-They often hide under leaves or dirt clods, or in protected areas.
-Once warmer weather comes in the spring, they begin to emerge over the space of a couple weeks.
+Flea beetle adults often hide under leaves or dirt clods or in protected areas.
+Once warmer weather comes in the spring, flea beetles begin to emerge over the space of a couple of weeks.

-The adults will feed on plants for several weeks before the females begin to lay eggs.
+Adult flea beetles feed on plants for several weeks before the females begin to lay eggs.
 Their eggs are typically laid in cracks in the soil around the base of their food plants.
-Once the larvae hatch, they typically feed on the slender root hairs or on plant matter in the soil.
-With the exception of the tuber flea beetle larvae, which are a risk factor to root crops, most of the larvae are not particularly harmful to plants.
+Once the flea beetle larvae hatch, they typically feed on the slender root hairs or on plant matter in the soil.
+With the exception of the tuber flea beetle larvae, which are a risk factor to root crops, most of the flea beetle larvae are not particularly harmful to plants.

-After several more weeks, the larvae will pupate under the soil’s surface.
-Once the pupal stage has concluded, they emerge from the soil as adult flea beetles and begin the flea beetle life cycle again.
+After several more weeks, the flea beetle larvae will pupate under the soil’s surface.
+Once the pupal stage has concluded, they emerge from the soil as adult flea beetles and begin the life cycle again.
+The adult phase is when flea beetle damage is most prevalent.
 Most types of flea beetles will produce at least two generations in a year, and in warmer climates, three or more generations are possible.

 Common Habitats For Flea Beetles